These Easy Chicken Soft Tacos use a homemade taco seasoning mix made with items right in your pantry and are ready in under 15 minutes!

 We eat more than our fair share of tacos and these easy chicken tacos are constantly in the rotation.
 They are seriously simple to make, super flavorful, and make the best leftovers.
 I am not kidding when I say we eat some version of these every week.
 We also love these stovetop shredded chicken tacos and chicken street tacos.

-Plus they are so much better for you than takeout tacos or tacos made with the store-bought taco seasoning packets.
-Many times these packets have a huge amount of sodium as well as preservatives, sugar, and MSG.
+Plus they are so much better for you than takeout tacos or tacos made with store-bought taco seasoning packets.
+Often these packets have a huge amount of sodium, preservatives, sugar, and MSG.
 Making homemade chicken taco seasoning is super easy, just as tasty, and makes this a healthy meal that you can feel good about eating and serving.

 How do make chicken taco seasoning?

 Chicken taco seasoning is a great spice blend to make at own since it uses spices you already have at home in your pantry.
 You can make it as mild or spicy as you like.
 Please note this version does not use cornstarch, which is typically used as a thickening agent.
 If you mostly plan to use this for ground chicken (or beef), you may want to add one tablespoon of cornstarch to help the sauce thicken.

 - 1 tbsp cumin

 - 1 tbsp onion powder

 - 1.5 tsp black pepper

 - Optional: Oregano, red pepper flakes, cayenne pepper